How to choose

 2. Need very large equity access ($200K+).
 HELOCs and home equity loans typically cap at 80-85% CLTV but lenders may be more conservative on second-position loans.
 Cash-out refi can sometimes access more equity.

 3. Want to extend amortization.
-If you're 15 years into a 30-year mortgage with $200K remaining, refinancing to a new 30-year amortization lowers monthly payments substantially (even at a higher rate) — useful for cash flow management.
+If you're 15 years into a 30-year mortgage with $200K remaining, refinancing to a new 30-year amortization lowers monthly payments substantially (even at a higher rate), which is useful for cash flow management.

 4. Consolidating multiple loans.
 Existing mortgage + home equity loan + auto loan all rolled into one refinanced mortgage.
 Single payment, single rate, simplified management.